Mina-Demyann/Maze-Game/README.md

 5. **Game Over**: After completing all levels, the total score is displayed.

-atch a detailed demonstration of the game on YouTube:
+a detailed demonstration of the game on YouTube:

 [![Maze Game Demo](https://img.youtube.com/vi/3BIyRyYlWxk/0.jpg)](https://youtu.be/3BIyRyYlWxk)